ericanderson2/leet-friends/README.md

 Firefox: LeetFriends is available in the [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/leetfriends/)

 Chromium browsers: Currently, LeetFriends is only available for Firefox.
-Most of the code should work on other browsers, but slight changes to the manifest and the script files will be needed.
+This code should currently work on Chromium browsers; however, the CSS is not showing correctly.

 ## How to use